moro-patana/call-booking-deployment/.github/pull_request_template.md

 ## Type of change

-Please delete options that are not relevant.
+- [ ] Dependency / security upgrade

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bugfix (non-breaking change which fixes an issue)
+- [ ] New component - these should be created on their own
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (which adds functionality to an existing feature)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix/feature causing existing functionality to break)
-- [ ] This change requires a documentation update
+- [ ] Code quality improvements to existing code or addition of tests

 ## Testing